Deborah Ann Light Fund

 The Reclaiming Wheel arrived at this decision after conducting a survey of community leaders and consulting our elders.
 Our intention is to honor Deborah Ann Light’s memory and allow for the broadest impact to our community.

-The project fund is to support expansion of Reclaiming-related projects with special focus on projects that support radical inclusion and social justice within Reclaiming.
-Limit of $1500 for proposals, and one application per person per year.
-A range of projects can be funded here, from incubating a new temple space, to supplies needed for an elaborate art project, to funds to support a new camp or development of a class.
-Project applications are due on October 1, 2017.
-To apply, please fill out the application here: https://goo.gl/forms/oH8spZCvR92KJnkq1
+The project fund is intended to support expansion of Reclaiming-related projects with special focus on new projects that support radical inclusion of marginalized voice and social justice within Reclaiming.
+Total of $1500 allocated for proposals each year; one application per person per year.
+A range of new projects can be funded here, from incubating a temple space, to supplies needed for an elaborate art project, to funds to support a new camp. ($1500/year for 2020-2023).

 1. How will the funds be utilized?
 The funds are on a planned spend down plan while being held in the Reclaiming credit union account. $3000 per year will be allocated toward scholarships and projects.
 In addition to these two funds, Reclaiming made a donation to the Mendocino Woodlands in gratitude for their years of gracious hosting of our community camps, and also sponsored a Bay Area training on Racial Justice for Collective Liberation for teachers and priestesses.